by Tyler Walicek

 Private spaces—homes, cars—have been interpolated by the sharing economy’s business model.
 Of course, this model isn’t about “sharing” at all, but is instead symptomatic of the metastisization of capital: corporations provide the interface through which we monetize our private holdings, if we have them.
 As profit snakes its way into all our enclaves of the personal, we become consumers moving through dehumanized spaces instead of participants in the reverie of communality.
 So the whole process leaves a bland, if not bad, taste in the mouth.
 If you do meet your host, there’s an underlying sense that the two of you are just parties to some larger process that hovers in the ether, suffusing the dwelling.
 All the trappings of bonhomie and organic private life are denuded, rendered as little more than marketing objects to attract more clicks.
 The intimacy of sleeping on a family’s bed and touching their possessions, but with the grounding emotional context adumbrated and replaced with the data machinations of a distant server.

 On AirBnb-hosted nights, social metrics of familiarity were outsourced.
 Just as Google Maps has become substitute for our proprioception, our sense of direction and place, social “capital” (for lack of a better term) is now attained and processed remotely.
-Strained through a UX framework and rendered quantified.
+Strained through a UX framework and quantified.
 The decentralized interface that facilitates payment, collects (and mines) data about experiences, and mitigates disputes while discouraging organic communication is a far cry from the traditional B&B, where these transactions necessitate at least some level of face-to-face guest-to-host interaction.

 All this, of course, is only the latest culmination of our long trends in social commodification.
 The preponderance of corporate priorities in our cultural messaging has engendered a deep atomization, a world of circumscribed aloneness.
 Like the expanding universe, we are not growing “into” any outer territory—it is only that the space between each individual node that deepens.
 Capitalism is profoundly skilled at generating a problem and selling a solution.
-“Sharing economy” services like AirBnb and Uber are monetizing from this social distancing, positioning themselves as the patches for our tattered social fabric to turn a profit.
+“Sharing economy” services like AirBnb and Uber are monetizing our societal dissolution, positioning themselves as the patches for our tattered social fabric to turn a profit.
 The decline of American community networks, as documented in Robert Putnam’s seminal Bowling Alone, has opened up lacunae wherein corporations might take up residence in order to transactionalize the formerly organic.
 “Sharing,” after all, is quite the euphemism.
 AirBnb is more like a colonization of the family home by market interests.

 Is AirBnb a winning proposition for renter, guest, and corporation alike?
 Or do its mechanisms on a broader level make up a zero-sum game, where, even as individual consumers and profiteers win, something larger is lost?
 Some inscrutable externality hedging against the prospect of a better world?
 The conversion of housing stock into short-term rental spaces, the increasing prevalence of the pieds-à-terres of the rich, and the corresponding rent crises, felt particularly acutely in my native Bay Area, would indicate as such.
 On more insular emotional terrain, it remains to be seen what effects might be felt as a result of the unsettling shifts that commodification inscribes into our lives.
 But this much is clear: subjugating an ever-increasing percentage of our affairs to market logic creates a kind of affective erosion.
 A renegotiation of terms, a financialization of social contracts.
 We might throw up our hands in the face of the market’s titanic scale and reach, and the grinding logic of capital might further its territorial gains.
 Or we might locate, within ourselves and each other, sites within which to reclaim something of our commonality, our unmotivated generosity, and the warmth that underlies the offer to a stranger of a good night’s rest. ♦